Vutov/CheckerApi/README.md

 **Suspicious order alert** - an attack might develop soon

 **Suspicious order progress** - less information for suspicious order that is still active

+**Total Market alert** - the network can be attacked, offered hash rate is close to the network's hash rate

+**Critical Total Market alert** - offered hash rate is over the network's hash rate, it is quite possible to buy an attack

 **Test notification** - ignore